Oladeni1/gatling-api-load-testing-Framework/README.md

 > To open the Gatling recorder:

-> Nav to Gatling bin folder > run recorder.bat
+> Nav to the Gatling bin folder and run > recorder.bat

 > Record your test from a Chrome browser > Go to devTool Network> Check preserve log, refresh the page, record your scenario